-We encourage you to choose a primary care physician when you enroll.
-You may select a primary care physician from any of our available Plan providers who practice as generalists in these specialties: internal medicine, pediatrics, or family practice.
-If you do not select a primary care physician, one may be selected for you.
+We encourage you to choose a primary care provider when you enroll.
+You may select a primary care provider from any of our available Plan providers who practice as generalists in these specialties: internal medicine, pediatrics, or family practice.
+If you do not select a primary care provider, one may be selected for you.
 You may choose any primary care Plan physician who is available to accept you.
 Parents may choose a pediatrician as the Plan physician for their child.
-Your primary care physician will provide most of your healthcare, or give you a referral to see a specialist.
+Your primary care provider will provide most of your healthcare, or give you a referral to see a specialist.

-Please notify us of the primary care physician you choose.
-If you need help choosing a primary care physician, call us.
-You may change your primary care physician at any time.
-You are free to see other Plan physicians if your primary care physician is not available and to receive care at other Kaiser Permanente facilities.
+Please notify us of the primary care provider you choose.
+If you need help choosing a primary care provider, call us.
+You may change your primary care provider at any time.
+You are free to see other Plan physicians if your primary care provider is not available and to receive care at other Kaiser Permanente facilities.